ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 cd ~/frlegends-skeleton-key
 ```

-Then run the installer again:
+Then run:

 ```bash
 ./installers/install-linux.sh
 ```

-The installer will check the environment and existing installation before continuing.
+The installer will check the project structure and existing Vault data again.

-If the problem persists, copy the complete error message and consult the troubleshooting documentation.
+If the problem persists, copy the complete error message.

 ---

-# 20. Moving or Reinstalling Skeleton Key
+# 21. Moving or Reinstalling Skeleton Key

-If you need to reinstall Skeleton Key, do not immediately delete the existing installation.
+If you need to move or reinstall Skeleton Key, do not immediately delete the existing installation.

-First identify where your persistent Vault data is stored.
+First identify the location of your Vault.

-Check the application documentation and installer output for the current Vault location.
+The installer displays the Vault location when installation completes.

 Back up important persistent data before performing destructive changes.

-At minimum, pay attention to:
+Pay particular attention to:

 ```text
 .vault.lock